By Travis Carter

 At Hughes Marino, I work with some of the most persistent people in the world and if you think I am kidding, just browse their bios on our website.
 Ray Kroc didn’t start McDonalds until age 52, so it is never too late to begin to apply this true principle.
 A famous doctor once said “Ask, and it shall be given to you; seek, and you shall find; knock, and it shall be opened unto you.”
 Persistence.
 Apply it to every area of your life… and go knock down the doors in your life!

-Travis Carter is a senior vice president of Hughes Marino, an award-winning California commercial real estate company specializing in tenant representation and building purchases with offices in San Diego, Orange County, Los Angeles, San Francisco and Silicon Valley.
-Contact Travis at 1-844-NO-CONFLICT or email@example.com to learn more.
+Travis Carter is a senior vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Contact Travis at 1-844-662-6635 or email@example.com to learn more.